yduf/yduf.github.io/_posts/2019-09-04-screw-thread.md

 ## Printing

-- [You should be using Cura's experimental "slicing tolerance" setting](https://www.youtube.com/watch?v=X6nCKQToOUg) - this change the way the model is sliced, supporting a better fit regarding screw/thread constraint
+- [You should be using Cura's experimental **slicing tolerance** setting](https://www.youtube.com/watch?v=X6nCKQToOUg) - **Exclusive** this change the way the model is sliced, supporting a better fit regarding screw/thread constraint

 ## [Freecad]({% post_url 2020-05-29-freecad %})